alpersln/alpersln/README.md

 - I’m full-time interested in iOS App Development
 - I’m currently learning Swift
 - I also enjoy researching and reading about Mobile UI Design.
-- Goals: Working as an Jr. iOS Developer
+- Goals: Working as a Jr. iOS Developer

 ### Connect with me: